Los Angeles Federal Crime Attorneys

 There are myriad ways to resolve a federal criminal matter and what is best for any individual depends on facts and circumstances unique to each case.
 Most federal cases involve some plea bargaining with a federal prosecutor.
 If the parties cannot reach a plea disposition, then the case will proceed to trial.

 If a defendant pleads guilty, or proceeds to trial and is convicted, the next step is sentencing.
 This is arguably the most important court appearance in a criminal case.
 Before the sentencing hearing, the defendant meets with a Probation Officer to provide background information so the Probation Officer may prepare a Pre-Sentence Report.
 The Pre-Sentence Report is supposed to be a neutral report to give the judge background information on the offense and the defendant, and to provide a calculation of the applicable sentencing guidelines.

 Prior to the sentencing hearing, the defendant's lawyer will have an opportunity to object to any inaccuracies in the Pre-Sentence Report as well as file a written memorandum stating the defendant's position on what the sentence should be.
-The lawyers at the Werksman Jackson Hathaway & Quinn LLP have considerable experience preparing federal sentencing memorandums and several of our lawyers have also attended seminars on the federal sentencing guidelines.
+The lawyers at Werksman Jackson & Quinn LLP have considerable experience preparing federal sentencing memorandums and several of our lawyers have also attended seminars on the federal sentencing guidelines.